Katie Whaley, Coordinator

 Upon hiring a qualified inspector, please e-mail the RHIP Coordinator at least 1 week prior to the scheduled inspection date.

 The e-mail shall include the following information: name of inspector, scheduled date of inspection, total number of units, and unit numbering sequence (A1-10, B1-20).
-The landlord and hired inspector will receive an e-mail from the RHIP Coordinator identifying the randomly selected units to be inspected prior to the inspection date.
+The landlord and hired inspector will receive an e-mail from the RHIP Coordinator identifying the randomly selected units and building(s) to be inspected prior to the inspection date.

 Notification of Tenants: